BPitts8019/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-	Map not only iteratates over each item of the array, but it also returns a new array filled with the transformations made to each element.
+	Map not only iterates over each item of the array, but it also returns a new array filled with the transformations made to each element.

 2. What is the difference between a function and a method?